 The COVID-19 pandemic has presented challenges for students, families, and employees of the District.
 When students and staff transition back into school after several months of remote learning, new routines will need to be established, nurtured and maintained.
 Students, who have been through a stressful time being separated from their friends and teachers, will need additional time to connect with each other and become acclimated to school.
-Additional orientation activities will take place, especially for students in grades K, 4, 5 and 9, who are entering new schools.
+Additional orientation activities will take place, especially for students in grades Preschool, K, 4, 5 and 9, who are entering new schools.
 Educators will allow students additional movement breaks and mask breaks (outside and socially distanced) if needed, and will strive to make time in school enjoyable and engaging.

 The Raymond School District is committed to providing quality education and related services to all students while putting in place multiple layers of protection to safeguard the health and safety of all members of our educational community and the general public.
 This plan has been developed based on the best available information that was available in the summer of 2020.
-At the time of its development, a recommendation of 3-6 foot social distancing and use of PPE is in place, corresponding to the Yellow Threat level, which points to a hybrid return to school at the start of the 2020/21 school year..
+At the time of its development, a recommendation of 3-6 foot social distancing and use of face coverings is in place, corresponding to the Yellow Threat level, which points to a hybrid return to school at the start of the 2020/21 school year.

 The District reserves the right to put in place, if needed, additional strategies or practices that are required to protect the health and safety of employees, students and their families.
-This plan should be reviewed again, and adjustments made as appropriate, approximately 30 days after the start of implementation.
+This plan was reviewed, and adjustments were made, approximately 30 days after the start of implementation.
+Another formal review is recommended by or around the end of the 2020 calendar year.